Hyphessobrycon chiribiquete

-Hyphessobrycon chiribiquete is a species of South American tetra, belonging to the family Characidae.
-It is green-gold in coloration.
+Hyphessobrycon chiribiquete is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is green-gold in colouration.
 It has a black midlateral stripe running from the base of the caudal fin to the gills.
-The area of the caudal fin around the base in bright red in coloration, as is the anal fin.
-It is known to inhabit the Japurá and Ucayali River Basins.
+The area of the caudal fin around the base is bright red in colouration, as is the anal fin.
+It is known to inhabit the Japurá and Ucayali River basins.
 It was discovered in Chiribiquete Park in Colombia.